 MARVIN HAROLD SALINE (1927-2008)

-1968 - The Charles (Jake) and Anne Heinig Residence, 3521 Johnny Cake Lane, Charlotte.
+1968 - The Charles (Jake) and Anne Heinig Residence, 3521 Johnny Cake Lane, Charlotte NC.
 Designed by Marvin Saline, built by Eisenhower Construction.
 Heinig added a basement and rec room himself, carting tons of dirt, he recalls, "much like digging out of jail."
 Sold in 1989 to John Santuccio.
 Sold in 1994 to Linda and Mark Goldsmith.
 Renovated in 1997.
 Beams from Koppers Corporation.
 Includes a pool.
 Photos by George Smart.

 Sources include: Linda Goldsmith; son Frank A. Saline Heinig; Jake Heinig.